Topics

 How much does dog cataract surgery cost?

-The average for cataract surgery in dogs is around $3,500, but can range from $2,700 to $4,000.
+The average for cataract surgery in dogs is around $3,500, but it can range from $2,700 to $4,000.

 Can you prevent cataracts?

-Your dog’s breed, genetics, and medical history all play a role in determining whether or not they will develop cataracts.
+Your dog’s breed, genetics, and medical history all play a role in determining whether they will develop cataracts.
 Trauma also causes the condition, which often happens beyond the pet parent’s control.
 While it’s not possible to guarantee that your dog won’t develop cataracts, taking them to regular visits to the doctor and maintaining their overall health can play a crucial role in early detection and prevention of this progressive condition.